StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-endpoints/about-endpoints.md

 In the Hive, endpoints can be local, defined at the organization level, or [global](../../../../administration/add-a-global-endpoint.md), defined at the client level for one or more organizations.

-This topic explains when an endpoint is required in TheHive.

 ## Notifiers endpoints

 Endpoints are required in TheHive to configure the following notifiers: